Relationship

 Dreaming About a Mother Figure: Meaning, Psychology & Symbolism

-Dreaming of a mother figure may reflect your emotional needs, nurturing desires, or complex family dynamics.
+Dreaming of a mother figure can reflect your emotional dynamics, nurturing needs, or unresolved conflicts.

 Written by: DreamMeaning Editorial Team